Monica MontesaAugust 15, 2024

 • Increasing web traffic to your career site through SEO

-• Growing your job applicant pool through drip campaigns or events
+• Growing your job applicant pool through drip campaigns or recruitment events

 • Increasing the number of completed job applications by reducing the length of applications